How to Install Jupyter Notebook on Ubuntu 24.04/22.04/20.04

 pip install jupyter

-This step commands Pip to download and install Jupyter Notebook, providing you with a versatile environment for your data science and programming tasks.
+This step commands Pip to download and install Jupyter Notebook, providing a versatile environment for your data science and programming tasks.

 Launch Jupyter Notebook